Stephen Hawking(1942-2018), Theoretical Physicist

 Sitter in 11 portraits

 Mathematician and theoretical physicist.
 Hawking was Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
-His early research on relativity led him to study the Big Bang, the creation of the universe and black holes.
-He had a progressive neuromotor disease, amyotrophic lateral sclerosis (ALS).
-He used a wheelchair and spoke through an electronic voice synthesizer.
+Aged twenty-one, he was diagnosed with a degenerative motor neurone disease, amyotrophic lateral sclerosis (ALS).
+Overcoming the severest physical disabilities (he spoke through an electronic voice synthesizer), he made revolutionary contributions to science through his early research on relativity which led him to study the Big Bang, the creation of the universe and black holes.
 Hawking produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
 His life was the subject of a 2014 film, The Theory of Everything.